joetache4/Publish-For-Web/README.md

 <h3>Metadata</h3>
 </div>

-Only basic metadata is supported, including Artist, Title/Description, Copyright, and DateTimeOriginal (the date the picture was taken/made).
+Only basic EXIF metadata is supported, including Artist, Title/Description, Copyright, and DateTimeOriginal (the date the picture was taken/made).
 All other metadata will be removed.
 Each text field has a character limit of 280 ASCII characters.

 Metadata is supported for JPGs only.